 Please also share details of the events with friends of colleagues who might be interested.
 You can keep in touch with all our news and events by signing up to our mailing list for periodic e-newsletters here.

-We offer student bursaries to enable those in third level education with limited financial means to attend our conferences.
-For an application form and more information please email our Education Officer, Dr Rachel Smillie or Assistant to the Education Officer, Alice Wigley.
+We are pleased to offer a limited number of bursaries to help those in higher education and with limited financial means, or representatives from not-for-profit organisations, to attend our conferences.
+For an application form and more information please email our Programme Department at email@example.com.